StackExchange/dnscontrol/documentation/functions/record/SPF_BUILDER.md

 domain ownership), the total packet size of all the TXT records could exceed 512 bytes, and will require EDNS or a TCP request.

-3. Dnscontrol does not warn if the number of lookups exceeds 10.
+3. DNSControl does not warn if the number of lookups exceeds 10.
 We hope to implement this some day.

 4. The `redirect=` directive is only partially implemented.
 We only